In the guide

 - food / ingredients consisting of, or containing, engineered nanomaterials (100 nm or less)*

-- vitamins, minerals and other substances used in food supplements, food intended for infants and young children, food for special medical purposes and foods intended as total diet replacements, that have been subjected to a production process not used in the EU prior to 15 May 1997*
+- vitamins, minerals and other substances used in food supplements, food intended for infants and young children, food for special medical purposes and foods intended as total diet replacements, that have been subjected to a production process not used in the EU or the UK prior to 15 May 1997*

-- food / ingredients that have only been used in food supplements within the EU prior to 15 May 1997, when they are intended to be used in foods other than food supplements*
+- food / ingredients that have only been used in food supplements within the EU or the UK prior to 15 May 1997, when they are intended to be used in foods other than food supplements*

-[*See 'Traditional foods from third countries' below for more information on the asterisked text.]
+[*See 'Traditional foods' below for more information on the asterisked text.]

 What is the significance of being a novel food?